switch-dimension/lever-cast-5/.documentation/prompt-guide.md

 ## Design Mode
 - We are in design mode we are protoyping the frontend don't connect to backend yet
-- Link all buttons and pages to simulate navigation
+- Link all buttons and pages to simulate navigation. test.

 ## Design Prompts
 - Give me an alternate treatment for this component